tomjoht/documentation-theme-jekyll/mydoc/mydoc_webstorm_text_editor.md

 {{site.data.alerts.tip}} If these shortcut keys aren't working for you, make sure you have the "Max OS X 10.5+" keymap selected.
 Go to <b>WebStorm > Preferences > Keymap</b> and select it there. {{site.data.alerts.end}}

+## Finding files

+When I want to find a file, I browse to the file in the preview site and copy the page name in the URL.
+Then in Webstorm I press **Shift** twice and paste in the file name.
+The search feature automatically highlights the file I want, and I press **Enter**.

 ## Identifying changed files

 When you have the Git and Github integration, changed files appear in blue.
 This lets you know what needs to be committed to your repository.